Our communities

 At the end of 2021, our colleagues chose to support Marie Curie as our national charity for the next two years.

-In October 2022, we made the decision to extend our partnership with Marie Curie for an additional year.
-This is in recognition of the current cost-of-living crisis, and demonstrates our commitment to providing support and stability through these challenging times.
+In October 2023, we made the decision to extend our partnership with Marie Curie for an additional year.
+This is in recognition of the current cost-of-living crisis, and demonstrates our commitment to providing support through these challenging times.
 The partnership has shown significant opportunity in the pro bono space - we’re pleased to be able to harness this opportunity with Marie Curie, supporting their mission to ensure better end of life care for all.